Mamata assures support to Kejriwal in fight against Central ordinance | Politics

 Kejriwal who had come along with his party comrade and Punjab CM Bhagwant Mann as part of a nationwide tour to garner support for his fight against the Centre's ordinance on control of services in Delhi, held a nearly hour-long meeting here with Banerjee at the state secretariat.

-Kejriwal told newspersons that a forthcoming vote in Rajya Sabha on a bill to convert the central ordinance into law, will be a "semi-final before the 2024 elections."
-He alleged the saffron party "buys MLAs, uses CBI, ED to try to break" opposition governments, besides using Governors to disturb non-BJP governments such as "Bengal and Punjab".
+The Delhi chief minister told newspersons that a forthcoming vote in Rajya Sabha on a bill to convert the central ordinance into law, will be a "semi-final before the 2024 elections."
+He alleged the saffron party "buys MLAs, uses CBI, ED to try to break" opposition governments, besides using Governors to disturb non-BJP governments such as in "Bengal, Punjab, Telangana and Andhra".

-The new ordinance takes away these powers from the Delhi state government and gives them to a committee which would be effectively controlled by the Centre.
-A central law has to be brought to replace the ordinance and opposition parties are hoping to stall that in the upper house or Rajya Sabha when it comes up for debate.
-The AAP has already sought the support of all non-BJP parties saying this is a ''time for 'agni pariksha' (trial by fire)'' for opposition parties, and that they should come together if they want to save the country's democracy and Constitution.
+The largest opposition party has as yet not made clear its position on the ordinance, though senior Congress leader from Delhi Ajay Maken on Tuesday strongly opposed extending any support to the Delhi Chief Minister on the issue of the Centre's ordinance on the administration of services in the national capital.

 Kejriwal has earlier met Bihar Chief Minister Nitish Kumar over the ordinance issue and the latter has extended full support to AAP in its tussle with the Centre on the matter.

-The AAP chief is also likely to meet Shiv Sena (UBT) leader Uddhav Thackeray and NCP leader Sharad Pawar on Wednesday in Mumbai.
+The AAP chief will also be meeting Shiv Sena (UBT) leader Uddhav Thackeray and NCP leader Sharad Pawar on Wednesday in Mumbai.

+Earlier in the morning, Kejriwal had tweeted, ''Today, I am starting my journey around the country for the rights of the people of Delhi.
+The Supreme Court had passed a judgement giving justice to the people of Delhi.
+The Centre snatched away those rights by bringing the ordinance''.

+''When this comes in the Rajya Sabha, it has to be ensured that it not passed.
+I will meet the leaders of all political parties and ask for support,'' he added.

 "The political tourism of several Prime Ministerial aspirants from the opposition camp has started ahead of the 2024 Lok Sabha polls.
 But this … will not yield any result, as there is no vacancy for the Prime Minister's post in 2024,'' BJP national vice-president Dilip Ghosh said.